 A second myth is based on the premise that divorce is a temporary crisis that exerts its more harmful effects on parents and children at the time of the breakup. …The belief that the crisis is temporary underlies the notion that if acceptable legal arrangements for custody, visits, and child support are made at the time of the divorce and parents are provided with a few lectures, the child will soon be fine.
 It is a view we have fervently embraced and continue to hold.
 But it’s misguided.
 (Judith Wallerstein from the book, The Unexpected Legacy of Divorce, A Twenty-Five Year Landmark Study)

-• I’ve talked to adults who have gone through divorce and have spent hours talking with them, interacting as I watch them attempt to recover and pick up the pieces in their lives and sort through all the emotions of what they were experiencing trying to piece it together.
-And I’ve often thought, if an adult who’s emotionally mature, supposedly, fully developed as an adult, with everything in place —if they struggle trying to piece it all together and sometimes spend decades piecing together their own emotions of what they’re thinking and feeling, how can we expect a 12-year-old, a 15-year-old, or, for that matter, and 18-year-old to process this emotional earthquake that has aftershocks that go on into adulthood —how do they even interpret it?
+• I’ve talked to adults who have gone through divorce.
+I have spent hours talking with them, as I watch them attempt to recover and pick up the pieces in their lives.
+And I’ve often thought, if an adult who’s emotionally mature, supposedly, fully developed as an adult—struggle trying to piece it all together and sometimes spend decades piecing together their own emotions of what they’re thinking and feeling, how can we expect a 12-year-old, a 15-year-old, or an 18-year-old to process this emotional earthquake that has aftershocks that go on into adulthood.
+How do they even interpret it?
 (Dennis Rainey, The Emotional Hurdles of Living Through a Divorce – Broadcast – FamilyLife.com)

 • Divorce makes your kids’ life harder.
 Would you want to go to a different home every few days because it suits someone else’s schedule?
 Would you like to remember at which house you left your wallet, your laptop, your workout bag, your briefcase?
-How about sleep in a different bed, use a different toothbrush, get used to the new person in the kitchen and the master bedroom?
+How about sleeping in a different bed, using a different toothbrush, getting used to the new person in the kitchen and the master bedroom?
 Your kids have to remember textbooks, notebooks, backpacks, favorite t-shirts, socks, Vans, homework, football helmet, cleats… No wonder these kids are more anxious.

 On top of that, they have to do science reports in first grade, master algebra in fifth.
 Everything’s gotten harder.
-I’ve volunteered in my sons’ classes, and I hate to say it, but I can tell which children have parents who are divorced.
-Admitting this brings me no pleasure, and a great deal of pain.
+I’ve volunteered in my sons’ classes.
+And I hate to say it, but I can tell which children have parents who are divorced.
+Admitting this brings me no pleasure.
+It actually brings a great deal of pain.
 (Gigi Levangie, from Huffington Post article, “Wasbands and Wives: Seven Reasons to Stay Married)

 • Many of the children of divorce, fear splitting up and are determined not to let it happen to them.
 But it does happen.
 Children of divorce have a higher rate of divorce themselves than children from intact families.
 Penn State sociologist Paul Amato, who has studied adults whose parents divorced, said that children learn about marital commitment and permanence by observing their parents.
 In children of divorce, the sense of commitment to a lifelong marriage has been undermined.
 They come to marriage with unrealistic expectations.

 As one researcher put it, young people today are entering marriage in “a profound state of cluelessness.
-We’re mesmerized by the romantic idea of marriage and blinded to the reality.
+We’re mesmerized by the romantic idea of marriage.
+And we’re blinded to the reality.
 We’re sold on Cinderella, not on how uncomfortable wearing glass slippers for the next 50 years might be,” writes Paul.
 “If you don’t grow up viewing a marriage firsthand, you have little chance of understanding marriage as it needs to be.
 It’s easy to idealize,” she adds in an interview.

 • Marriages of the children of divorce have a much higher rate of divorce than the marriages of children from intact families.
 A major reason for this is that children learn about marital commitment or permanence by observing their parents.
 In the children of divorce, the sense of commitment to a lifelong marriage has been undermined.
 (10 Myths of Divorce, National Marriage Project)